Shire of Christmas Island

-The Shire of Christmas Island is a local government area of the Australian external territory of Christmas Island.
+The Shire of Christmas Island is a local government area encompassing the Australian external territory of Christmas Island.
 Under the Christmas Island Act, Western Australian laws apply to the island, including the Local Government Act 1995.

 It covers an area of 136.7 km2 in the Indian Ocean about 2,360 km north-west of Perth and 500 km south of Java in Indonesia.
-It has a population of 1,448 (ABS 2001).
+It has a population of 1,692 (LGA 2021).

 History

-The island was previously a British territory administered through Singapore but was transferred to Australia in 1945.
-After 1958, it was managed by the Christmas Island Assembly and Christmas Island Services Corporation.
+The island was previously a British territory administered through Singapore but was transferred to Australia in 1958.

 The Australian Government provides Commonwealth-level government services through the Christmas Island Administration and the Department of Regional Australia, Regional Development and Local Government.
 As per the Federal Government's Territories Law Reform Act 1992, which came into force on 1 July 1992, Western Australian laws are applied to Christmas Island "so far as they are capable of applying in the Territory."; non-application or partial application of such laws is at the discretion of the federal government.
 The Act also gives Western Australian courts judicial power over Christmas Island.
 Christmas Island remains constitutionally distinct from Western Australia, however; the power of the state to legislate for the territory is power delegated by the federal government.
 The kind of services typically provided by a state government elsewhere in Australia are provided by departments of the Western Australian Government, and by contractors, with the costs met by the federal government.

 An ordinance subsequently created the Shire of Christmas Island out of a merger of the two previous entities.
 A nine-member Shire Council was established to provide local services.
 Councillors serve four-year terms, with four or five being chosen every second year.
 The first elections were held in May 1993.

 The Shire's offices are located at George Fam Centre, Murray Road, Christmas Island.